knallbumm/pinsel/README.md

 _There is also the possibility to use only parts of Pinsel or to write extensions yourself.
 If you want to know more about this, have a look at the detailed documentation: `@pinsel/core` & `@pinsel/renderer`_

-## Motivation
-We were looking for a Libary to help us draw on the HTML5 Canvas, but to our surprise we couldn't find a suitable one.
-Known libaries either have a strong focus on artistic use (e.g. [p5.js](https://github.com/processing/p5.js?files=1)), or are mainly designed to visualise data (e.g. [D3.js](https://github.com/d3/d3)).
-Others are only documented in fragments, are inconvenient to use or simply lack features.

-This is how we came up with the idea of writing a library ourselves, with which simple little gimmicks can be implemented.
-One that is easy to use and designed for TypeScript.

 ## Simple Usage

 ```typescript
 // Creating Pinsel Instance
 const p = new Pinsel({